 After brief stops in Lake Waikaremoana, Napier and Wellington, it was time to head to the South Island, where I planned on impressing Dave even further with a 50 kilometre walk over 3 days in the Marlborough Sounds.

 The first couple of days were… okay.
 I managed to get through the 12 and 14 kilometre walks reasonably easily and I was feeling confident about my abilities for the final 25 kilometre day.

 It was probably the hardest physical challenge I have ever undertaken.
-Around 5 kilometres from the end point, my legs completely seized up and began spasming, I was dehydrated and soaked in sweat, I had so many blisters on my feet that I was walking on raw skin.
-I felt like I was dying.
+Around 5 kilometres from the end point, my legs completely seized up and began spasming, I was dehydrated, and I had so many blisters on my feet that I felt like I was dying.

 …And yet, I still completed it!
 I’ve never felt so proud!

-Despite feeling so incredibly broken by the end of the walk, I was happy I stuck it out and forced myself to walk the whole distance.
-My calves now look like cobras, I feel the fittest I ever have in my life and I got to explore one of the prettiest places I’ve ever been.
+Despite feeling broken by the end of the walk, I was happy I stuck it out and forced myself to walk the whole distance.
+My calves now look like cobras, I feel the fittest I ever have in my life, and I got to explore one of the prettiest places I’ve ever been.

 I don’t know who I am anymore.